PascalUlor/weathertracker/README.md

 **Weather Tracker**
-These are solutions to the invisible-technologies pre-assement for the Software Engineering role.
 This is Weather Tracking console app that logs the weather and current time of the array of locations parsed through the terminal

 ## Getting Started
 The application can be cloned from github.com.